DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/grouping-panel.md

 ------|------|------------
 group | [Group](#group) | The group the cell represents.
-colSpan | number | The number of columns the cell spans. left | number | The cell's offset from the left. endOfGroup? | boolean | `true` if this cell is last in its group. groupedByDate? | boolean | Indicates whether grouping by date is enabled.
+colSpan | number | The number of columns the cell spans. rowSpan? | number | The number of rows the cell spans. left | number | The cell's offset from the left. height? | number | The cell's height. topOffSet? | number | Specifies the distance between the cell's text and the top edge of the Scheduler. textStyle? | object | Specifies the CSS properties to apply to the Cell's text. groupOrientation? | [GroupOrientation](./grouping-state.md#grouporientation) | Scheduler's grouping orientation: either 'Vertical' or 'Horizontal'. endOfGroup? | boolean | `true` if this cell is last in its group. groupedByDate? | boolean | Indicates whether grouping by date is enabled.
 Takes its value from the `groupByDate` property of the [GroupingState](grouping-state.md) plugin. children? | ReactNode | A React node used to render additional content to the cell.